Loading Events

 As we approach the 250th anniversary of the Declaration of Independence, there are many reasons for grave concern as well as celebration.
 For this special James Madison Program 2026 Reunions event, the eminent scholar of American foreign policy and grand strategy Walter Russell Mead will join Professor Robert P. George for a conversation about the future of American democracy in an age of increasing conflict, both at home and abroad, and the prospects for the renewal of civic education at American colleges and universities.

-Featuring Walter Russell Mead, Alexander Hamilton Professor of Strategy and Statecraft at the University of Florida’s Hamilton Center and Robert P. George, McCormick Professor of Jurisprudence and Director of the James Madison Program in American Ideals and Institutions.
+Robert P. George, McCormick Professor of Jurisprudence and Director of the James Madison Program in American Ideals and Institutions.

 Sponsored by the James Madison Program in American Ideals and Institutions